6 Ways You Can Help Guatemalan Nonprofits

 The last helpful way to support Guatemalan nonprofit organizations, is with good old fashioned donations.

-It is important to distinguish between in-kind and monetary donations, and for donors to evaluate how effectively each can support a nonprofit, before donating .As mentioned, a dollar or a euro goes a lot further in Guatemala and is often the much smarter and more effective choice than in-kind donations.
-For example, for the same cost of buying and sending school supplies from the US, you could donate the money to the nonprofit who could buy twenty times more school supplies, whilst also stimulating the local economy.
-Furthermore, many nonprofits have donors who match donations, sometimes up to five times, so a monetary donation could be worth much more to the nonprofit than the amount you donate.
+For donors, it is important to distinguish between in-kind and monetary donations.
+A dollar or a euro go a long wary in Guatemala making monetary donations the smarter choice than in-kind donations.
+For example, it makes sense to send a monetary donation for the nonprofit to locally buy school supplies compared to buying and expensively sending them from abroad.
+This would also stimulate the local economy.
+Furthermore, many nonprofits have donors who match donations, sometimes up to five times!
+Therefore, a monetary donation could be worth much more to the nonprofit than the amount you donate.

-One partner nonprofit that always impresses us at Pionero Philanthropy with their online fundraising efforts is Integral Heart Family, an outstanding education nonprofit based in Antigua.
-For example, in their 2021 Valentines Campaign, they raised $10,000 and achieved an additional $5,000 from their bigger donors when they reached their goal by February 14th.
+One member nonprofit that always impresses us at with their online fundraising efforts is Integral Heart Family.
+For example, in their 2021 Valentines Campaign, they raised $10,000 and achieved an additional $5,000 from donors when they reached their goal by February 14th.

 In-kind donations can also be a very effective way of helping nonprofits in Guatemala.
-Although the donor needs to consider the impact of an in kind donation versus the monetary equivalent, donating items that are difficult to find or more expensive in Guatemala, can be a better option for some nonprofits.
-For example, our animal welfare partner nonprofit Ayuda Para La Salud de Perros y Gatos always asks volunteers and visitors to Guatemala to bring various items like flea treatments and medications that are cheaper to buy abroad and easily fit in your luggage.
+Donors need to consider however the impact of an in kind donation versus the monetary equivalent.
+For example, donating items that are difficult to find or more expensive in Guatemala, can be a great option.
+For example, animal welfare member nonprofit Ayuda Para La Salud de Perros y Gatos asks visitors to bring items from abroad.
+Items such flea treatments and medications are cheaper to buy abroad and easily fit in your luggage.

 How Pionero Philanthropy Can Help

-Pionero Philanthropy was created to bridge the gap between grassroots Guatemalan nonprofits, donors, and information seekers in order to facilitate long-lasting and positive change and we hope the information in this article will steer you in the right direction.
+Pionero Philanthropy was created to bridge the gap between grassroots Guatemalan nonprofits, donors, and information seekers.
+This facilitates long-lasting, positive change and we hope the information in this article will steer you in the right direction.

-Our interactive map and nonprofit database provide accurate and up-to-date information on the nonprofit and philanthropic sector in Guatemala and our partner nonprofits.
-We believe that anyone can be a philanthropist by supporting Guatemalan nonprofits, whether you are donating, time, money, materials or attention.
+Our interactive map and nonprofit database provide information on the nonprofit and philanthropic sector in Guatemala and our member nonprofits.
+Anyone can be a philanthropist by supporting Guatemalan nonprofits, whether you are donating, time, money, materials or attention.

 If you would like personalized support on your Philanthropy journey, please reach out to us for a consultation.
-We pride ourselves on selecting outstanding nonprofit partners that meet our 5 Pillar Criteria so you can support organizations with the full confidence that your contribution will make a difference where it is needed.
+We pride ourselves on selecting outstanding nonprofit members that meet our 5 Pillar Criteria.
+As a result, you will support organizations knowing that your contribution will make a difference where it is needed.